 The next week the country enters a war, and soldiers come to the village looking for young men to recruit to the army.
 The farmer’s son is not taken because he has a broken leg.
 And the villagers say: ‘Oh, what good luck!’…

-And so you get the picture.
-We don’t really know what is good luck and what is bad luck.
+You get the picture.
+We can’t really know what is good or bad luck.
 Most of the fun is in the journey.
-So we set our intentions and our goals, but we stay open for new opportunities from left field that may come along on the way.
+So let’s set our intentions and our goals, but stay open for new opportunities from left field that may come along on the way!

 - What feeling states you would like to be in more of the time in 2019?